Learn about MetricSets in APM π

 Monitoring MetricSets π

 Monitoring MetricSets (MMS) are a collection of metric time series (MTS) used in Splunk Infrastructure Monitoring.
-Use MMS to monitor and alert on the performance of your services in real time.
-You can also alert on TMS.
-MMS power the real-time APM Landing Page and the dashboard view, and they are the metrics that detectors monitor and use to generate alerts.
-Observability Cloud stores MMS for 13 months by default.
+See Metric time series to learn more.
+MMS power the real-time APM landing page and the dashboard view.
+MMS are also the metrics that detectors monitor and use to generate alerts.

 .